Manohar Nath Kaul: Political career

-Ghulam Mohammed Sadiq's cabinet from 1969–72, and was given almost half a dozen portfolios mainly Revenue, excise, irrigation and flood control, food and supplies.
+Ghulam Mohammed Sadiq's cabinet from 1969 to 1972, and was given almost half a dozen portfolios mainly Revenue, excise, irrigation and flood control, food and supplies.
 He also remained vice president of the Jammu and Kashmir Pradesh Congress Committee (JKPCC) for more than a decade, apart from being the Hindu head of the congress in Pulwama and Anantag for more than 15 years.
 The former minister used to conduct conventions in valley to educate people about the ideology and agenda of the congress party along with Ghulam Mohammad Sadiq and Bakshi Ghulam Mohammad.
-Whenever a delegation used to come from Delhi, Kaul used to interact with the same as he had an excellent command of English.
-He also remained General Secretary of JKPCC from 73-77.
-He has also remained MLC from 1987–92, when militancy was at its peak in Jammu and Kashmir.
+Whenever a delegation used to come from Delhi, Kaul used to interact with the same.
+He also remained General Secretary of JKPCC from 1973 to 1977.
+He has also remained MLC from 1987 to 1992.